devoncarew/jumping-frogs/README.md

 burn your sword using his fire.
 You fight him by running up to him and then swinging your sword (just like the in Villagers and Giants).

+Background music: Best of Synthwave And Retro Electro [Part1]

 [storyboard](https://github.com/devoncarew/jumping-frogs/blob/master/storyboards/level2.md)

 ## Swimming Fish